 Best AMU Campus Places to visit : A journey of the blend of Medieval and Modern Architecture

 Aligarh Muslim University was founded by Sir Syed Ahmad Khan in 1875 and carries its history for the world to know.
-Having completed more than 100 years of its establishment; the institute has a deep-rooted history of innumerable modifications and experiments of former ear and is still creating the same for future generations.
+Having completed more than 100 years since its establishment, the institute has a deep-rooted history of innumerable modifications and experiments from the former era.
+It is still doing the same for future generations.
 This makes it a novel place for travellers to explore and enjoy its antiquity.

 Top Tourist Places in AMU